Trusted WordPress tutorials, when you need them most.

 Rule 1: Always Write WordPress with a Capital P

-The correct way to spell WordPress is with a capital P. This capitalization is taken very seriously by the WordPress community.
+The correct way to spell WordPress is with a capital P. The WordPress community takes this capitalization very seriously.

 If you are going to mention WordPress anywhere, then make sure that you use the correct spelling.
 Using an incorrect spelling is frowned upon and considered unprofessional.